 You can also try logging out of your WordPress site and clearing the browser cache to fix disappearing plugins from the dashboard.

-Browser cache is a technology used by popular browsers that saves website data on a user’s computer so it can quickly load the site.
-Sometimes, the browser would have an outdated cached version of your site and may remove the plugin from the WordPress dashboard.
+Browser cache is a technology used by popular browsers that stores website data on a user’s computer to speed up page loading.
+Sometimes, your browser may load an outdated cached version of the page where the plugin’s menu link is not yet visible.

-Clearing the browser cache allows your browser to save a fresh copy of the website and store the latest changes.
+Clearing the browser cache forces your browser to load a fresh copy of the website.
 In Google Chrome, you can click the three-dot menu icon in the top right corner and select the ‘Clear browsing data’ option.

 Next, you will see the Clear browsing data settings page popup.